 Each year, millions of women become pregnant, many of which are active in the workforce; as much as two-thirds of working women have children at home under the age of 18.
-While this is a common occurrence, unfortunately, pregnancy stereotypes are pervasive in the workplace and can play a part in how that employee will be treated.
-However, as a working mother or mother-to-be, know that you have rights and do not have to be subjected to demeaning behaviors.
+While this is a common occurrence, unfortunately, pregnancy stereotypes are pervasive in the workplace.
+They can play a part in how a workplace treats an employee.
+However, as a working mother or mother-to-be, know that you have rights to a safe workplace.
+Your workplace should not subject you to demeaning behaviors.
 If you have faced discrimination as a working mother or during your pregnancy, Brown Kwon & Lam is here to fight for your rights.

 NYC Pregnancy Laws – Pregnancy Discrimination

 As of January 2016, New York state law now encompasses explicit provisions protecting the rights of pregnant workers for any pregnancy-related conditions.
 These accommodations include: